FlowingCode/FontAwesomeIronIconset/README.md

 This process will:
 - Update the enumerations so that they define constants for the additional Pro Icons
 - Create new enumerations for the Ligth and Duotone icon families.
-- Embed the Pro Icons as Polymer iron-iconset.
+- Embed the Pro Icons as `vaadin-iconset`.

 The JAR created in this way will include a copy of the Font Awesome Pro icons, thus it will be subject to the Font Awesome Pro restrictions.
 You'll need to install it locally or make it available from your internal artifact repository.